microsoft/gov-apptemplates/README.md

 The Government Application Starter Templates repository provides a library of modular, prebuilt Power Platform and Dynamics 365 applications designed specifically for government agencies.
 Each template is built on the standardized [Government Dataverse Data Models](https://github.com/microsoft/gov-datamodels), ensuring data consistency and interoperability across solutions.
 These ready-to-personalize modules deliver core starting funcionality for mission-focused services such as permitting, case management, asset tracking, grants management, and more.
 By using these templates, agencies can jump-start solution delivery, reduce development time, and focus resources on tailoring workflows, user experiences, and integrations to meet their unique operational needs.

-# Co-Designed with Goverment App Data Models
+## 🎯 Co-Designed with Government App Data Models

 This repository, along with the [Government Data Models](https://github.com/microsoft/gov-datamodels)  repository, are designed to work together as a modular, layered foundation for building government solutions on Microsoft Dataverse and the Power Platform.